bigmb/Unet-Segmentation-Pytorch-Nest-of-Unets/README.md

 To plot the loss , Visdom would be required.
 The code is already written, just uncomment the required part.
 Gradient flow can be used too.
 Taken from (https://discuss.pytorch.org/t/check-gradient-flow-in-network/15063/10)

+A model folder is created and all the data is stored inside that.
 Last layer will be saved in the model folder.
 If any particular layer is required , mention it in the line 361.

 **Layer Visulization**